maybleMyers/pusa/README.md

 - **Unified Framework**: Compatible with both Wan2.1 and Wan2.2 architectures We are excited to release **Pusa V1.0**, a groundbreaking paradigm that leverages **vectorized timestep adaptation (VTA)** to enable fine-grained temporal control within a unified video diffusion framework.
 By finetuning the SOTA **Wan-T2V-14B** model with VTA, Pusa V1.0 achieves unprecedented efficiency, **surpassing Wan-I2V on Vbench-I2V with only $500 of training cost and 4k data**.

-**Various tasks in one model, all in 4 steps with LightX2V**:
+#### **Various tasks in one model, all in 4 steps with LightX2V**:
-  Image-to-Video, Start-End Frames, Video Completion, Video Extension, Text-to-Video, Video Transition, and more...
+  Text-to-Video, Image-to-Video, Start-End Frames, Video Completion, Video Extension, Video Transition, and more...

 **Example 1: Image-to-Video in 4 Steps**
 <table border="0" style="width: 100%; text-align: center; margin-top: 20px;">